notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 ### Graphql Type

-We are creating for each database model a TypeScript class to expose them in our GraphQL schema.
+Create for each database model a TypeScript class to expose them in our GraphQL schema.
 Create a `movie.model.ts` and a `actor.model.ts` with the same properties from our database:

 ```typescript
 export class Movie {